fatiando/2023-kegs/extended-abstract/README.md

 using a community-driven model.

-The main goal of the project is to provide open-source software tools that are easy to use and also well designed, tested and documented.
+The main goal of the project is to provide open-source software tools that are easy to use and also well designed, tested, and documented.
 Nowadays it consists in a set of Python libraries for geosciences, each one of them with a very specific scope of application.
 They offer software solutions for downloading and caching data from the web,